 The Composition of the Federal Open Market Committee

 The FOMC composition analysis focuses on the Fed Chair but could be extended to include another member of the FOMC in the future.
-The graph below depicts the Effective Federal Funds Rate, plotted against the Economic Discomfort Index and aligned to the Tenure of the Fed Chair.
+Figure 16 depicts the Effective Federal Funds Rate, plotted against the Economic Discomfort Index and aligned to the tenure of the Fed Chair.